Naval Hospital at Marine Corps Base Camp Pendleton A World-Class Naval Hospital Supports Service Members’ Health

 The Design Solution

-The team managed to surpass even that high-pressure deadline, completing the project in 34 months by implementing a phased-design approach, working with Navy personnel to identify critical path activities available for early starts, and eventually dividing the project into six design packages.
+The government needed the project completed quickly.
+By implementing a phased-design approach, working with Navy personnel to identify critical path activities for early starts, and using an efficient design-build process, the design team was able to deliver the project six months ahead of the contracted schedule.

 The Design Impact

-The team delivered the project six months ahead of schedule and more than $100 million under budget.
+The team delivered the project six months ahead of schedule and more than $100 million under budget, showcasing the power of design-build collaboration and trusted partnership between military health officials, designers and contractors.

 - 54 patient rooms (up to 60 beds)